Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Related work

 \subsubsection{Deep learning based methods}

-These approaches are mostly based on autoencoder (AE) architectures~\cite{jaworski2020concept}, where an autoencoder is trained on an initial window of data and then tracking the reconstruction error on new data where a significant increase in error signals a drift.
-AEs are really good at detecting sudden drifts, while they are less performative on detecting gradual drifts.
-Another approach is to integrate the detector into the model itself~\cite{yuan2022recent} thus making the model robust to drifts.
-However, this approach requires the detector to be added at the architecture design time and is trained together with the model, thus it is not model agnostic.
+These mostly use autoencoders~\cite{jaworski2020concept}: An autoencoder trained on an initial window flags drifts when its reconstruction error on new data rises sharply, capturing sudden drifts.
+An alternative integrates the detector into the model itself~\cite{yuan2022recent}, but this must be designed in and trained jointly with the model, so it is not model-agnostic.

-In this work we propose 2 different concept drift approaches that address the shortcomings of the presented techniques: (i) Both methods are model agnostic, (ii) are able to detect both abrupt and gradual drifts effectively, and (iii) do not need multi-step parameter tuning.
+Our two methods address these shortcomings: both are model-agnostic, detect abrupt and gradual drift effectively, and rely on fewer, more transportable hyperparameters than the baselines, which require window sizes, forgetting factors, and sensitivity thresholds recalibrated per deployment.